dweeezil/duo_auth/README.md

 Author: Leonardo Mariño-Ramírez - Updated the plugin for compatibility with Roundcube 1.3.0.

-Author: LeJohnson Chow Added support for IPv4 CIDR matching and 2FA overrride for specific users.
+Author: Johnson Chow Added support for IPv4 CIDR matching and 2FA overrride for specific users.